 - Create new friendships with like-minded people.

-Self-interest is the basis of many decisions and relationships we make.
+Self-interest is the basis of many decisions and relationships.
 So why do new business interactions and cold outreach attempts throw this simple truth to the wind?

 Reciprocity is one of the principles of persuasion highlighted in psychologist Robert Cialdini’s book Influence, which states that people have a tendency to want to repay or give back to those who give to them.

-For example, taking someone out for a cup of coffee or a beer is a simple offer that can help you earn a face-to-face interaction.
+Taking someone out for a cup of coffee, for example, is a simple offer that can help you earn a face-to-face interaction.
 Offering a blogger a free sample when you reach out to them is more likely to lead to a review.

 If you really want to create a connection with someone, especially if they can do more for you than you can for them, be accommodating and aware of the value of their time.